zhaozg/lua-ipc/README.md

 spawn a subprocess and capture its output *or* provide its input via unnamed pipes.
 This module can capture `stdout` *and* `stderr` simultaneously, while still providing input for the spawned command.
-To avoid deadlocks (and because pipes on Windows are horrible), the interface is callback-based.
+To avoid deadlocks as much as possible and to work around platform differences the interface is callback-based.

 This module provides the following functions/fields: